 The day numbers are indicated as well.

 We visited the following countries: The Netherlands, Belgium, Luxembourg, Germany, France, Switzerland, Austria, Italy, and Slovenia.
-In total we crossed borders 18 times.
+In total, we crossed borders 18 times.
 Belgium was easier than expected in terms of finding the route.
 Germany was the worst we have ever experienced.
-The bicycle paths lead nowhere and it was raining non-stop.
-Switzerland was nice but the food was relatively expensive.
-Austria was nice as well, we could navigate easily everywhere.
+The bicycle paths led nowhere, and it was raining non-stop.
+Switzerland was lovely, but the food was relatively expensive.
+Austria was excellent as well; we could navigate easily everywhere.
 Italy was better than we had expected, both in terms of the people and the ease of cycling.
-It also was very pretty.
+It also was beautiful.
 Slovenia was different than the other countries, but not as much as I had expected.
 We were able to find food and, although it is a bit poorer than some other European countries, it's not horrible.
-With a good map it is definitely possible to ride some nice routes through the small villages.
+With a good map, it is possible to ride some nice routes through the small villages.
 The Alps are pretty similar between countries.
-People speak German everywhere and it all looks pretty similar, although very beautiful.
-On one day we were even unsure which country we were in.
+People speak German everywhere, and it all looks pretty similar, although very beautiful.
+On one day, we were even unsure which country we were in.

 I liked my bike.
 Its front suspension was sometimes hindersome when climbing, but because of it I didn't have any sore back or shoulders.
-Nothing broke on my bike, except my panniers, which I can still fix.
-In terms of clothing we can still improve.
+Nothing broke on my bike except my panniers, which I can still fix.
+In terms of clothing, we can still improve.
 Waterproof socks (sealskinz) would be a nice addition.
 I will also buy a gore-tex rain jacket next time.
-With better rain gear we could have kept cycling even on the day we stayed at the hotel.
-With so much rain a tent is probably also nicer than a bivy bag, although those are more visible when camping in the wild.
-While our bivy bags are waterproof and breathing (they are made of gore-tex) we sometimes had to pick between breathing and getting wet, or staying dry and suffocating in our own horrible smell.
+We could have kept cycling with better rain gear even on the day we stayed at the hotel.
+With so much rain, a tent is probably also nicer than a bivy bag, although those are more visible when camping in the wild.
+While our bivy bags are waterproof and breathing (they are made of gore-tex), we sometimes had to pick between breathing and getting wet or staying dry and suffocating in our horrible smell.